nodejs/node/doc/api/test.md

   // Reset the globally tracked mocks. mock.timers.reset();

-  // If you call reset mock instance, it'll also reset timers instance mock.reset();
+  // If you call reset mock instance, it will also reset timers instance mock.reset();
 });
 ```